anlsim/anlsim/README.md

 - 👋 Hi, I’m Andrea Simental
--  I’m currently working for Impakter as a FrontEnd Development
+-  I’m currently working for D2 Seattle as a Junior Developer
 - 🌱 I’m currently learning React and Vue
 - 💻 All of my projects are available at https://anlsim.github.io/